la2050/challenge/_2021/play/creative-acts.md

   students have gone from answers like "How does my vote as a young, black, incarcerated woman matter as much as a white person's?", to answers like "We have community.
 We built something in this short time...my peers, my brothers, we're all in this together."
 Additionally we have been able to measure voter turnout amongst our students, which reached 100% in 2020.
 In future programs we will keep track of students who contact us or one of our partner organizations to join in engaging in their communities, as well as interview staff at the camps and halls about the impact on the students while they are inside.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '650' Describe how Los Angeles County will be different if your work is successful.: >- Our vision of Los Angeles County is one where the voices of those most impacted by systemic racism, the legal system, poverty, and gun violence are
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '650' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '2000' Describe how Los Angeles County will be different if your work is successful.: >- Our vision of Los Angeles County is one where the voices of those most impacted by systemic racism, the legal system, poverty, and gun violence are